 If no other reservations have been made, a group can extend their reservation for an additional three hours by informing a library staff member at the Check Out Desk before the initial three hours expire.

 The Library is not responsible for personal belongings left unattended in group study rooms; unattended items will be sent to the Security Office.

 Individuals using a room alone may be asked by Library Staff to vacate the room to give preference to a group.

-If a group is abusing their use of the room (i.e., loud noise, food, playing games, etc.), Library Staff will ask the group to leave.
+If a group is abusing their use of the room (i.e., making loud noise, food, playing games, etc.), Library Staff will ask the group to leave.

 Once a group has signed up for a room, they should remain in the room for their allotted time.
 If the group needs to leave the Library, all belongings must be removed from the group study room.

 No food is allowed anywhere in the Library, including the group study rooms.